vyos/vyos-documentation/docs/configuration/vpn/sstp.rst

 =====================
 .. cfgcmd:: set vpn sstp ppp-options ipv6-accept-peer-interface-id

   Accept peer interface identifier.
-By default is not defined.
+By default this is not defined.

 .. cfgcmd:: set vpn sstp ppp-options ipv6-interface-id <random | x:x:x:x>

-  Specifies fixed or random interface identifier for IPv6.
-  By default is fixed.
+  Specifies if a fixed or random interface identifier is used for IPv6.
+The default is fixed.

   * **random** - Random interface identifier for IPv6
   * **x:x:x:x** - Specify interface identifier for IPv6

 .. cfgcmd:: set vpn sstp ppp-options ipv6-interface-id <random | x:x:x:x>

-  Specifies peer interface identifier for IPv6.
-By default is fixed.
+  Specifies the peer interface identifier for IPv6.
+The default is fixed.

   * **random** - Random interface identifier for IPv6
   * **x:x:x:x** - Specify interface identifier for IPv6